ahsan-storm/game-viewer/README.md

 docker run -d --name cors-anywhere -p 30080:80 yasinuslu/cors-anywhere
 ```

 This will run a local proxy server.
 To verify run `docker ps` in your terminal and a container should be running with name `cors-anywhere`.
-This is the default method used in this project, as it is safer to run our own server instead of relying on some third party server.
+This is the default solution used in this project, as it is safer to run our own server instead of relying on some third party server.

 ### Second Solution (Third Party Public Server)